ricrocha82/cressent/docs/_source/quickstart.md

 After completing this quickstart tutorial:

-1. Explore [individual modules](modules/align.md) for advanced parameter customization
+1. Explore [individual modules](align.md) for advanced parameter customization
-2. Learn about the complete [analysis pipeline](pipeline.md) for complex workflows
-3. Check the [FAQ](faq.md) for common questions and troubleshooting
+2. Check the [FAQ](faq.md) for common questions and troubleshooting
 4. Try analysis with your own ssDNA virus sequences

 This quickstart provides a solid foundation for using CRESSENT effectively.
 The modular design allows you to adapt this workflow for different viral families and research questions.